dmurfet/deeplinearlogic/README.md

 ## News

+In the **current code** sharpening is implemented for the NTM and we have changed many of the nonlinearities from the `v1` code.
+The good news is that the memory is now being used in a sensible way; for example, with `num_classes = 10`, `N = 30` and `memory_address_size = 128, memory_content_size = 20` (so there are eight symbols in the alphabet plus the initial and terminal symbol) we have seen one training where the write address was advanced from `0` to `8`, pausing at each location for several timesteps.
+However convergence is now subject to a weird bug.
+The models steadily decrease their error to around `0.08` and then jump up to around `0.9` after roughly `85` epochs.
+This jump is accompanied by the write address being full of `NaN`s.
+I don't understand why.
+I added clipping to the computation of `r_new, w_new` in `ntm.py` but it didn't seem to help.

+Despite this it seems like we are close to having a working implementation of the NTM, at least for the Copy task.

+## Old news (can ignore)

 See the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing) of the experiments I have run so far on the following tasks on sequences of length `N = 20`:

 - Copy task (as in the NTM paper),